mdancho84/mdancho84.github.io/_drafts/explore-simplified-exploratory-data-analysis-eda-in-r.md

 # What's the Difference Between `Explore` and `DataExplorer`?

 It can be confusing on which EDA R packages to use.
-So I'll fill you in on what I actually use in my process and where I see `explore` fitting.
+So I'll fill you in on what I actually use in my process.
+And I'll share where I see `explore` fitting into my process in bivariate analysis.

 ## 1. DataExplorer

 If you follow my R-Tips, you might have seen me talk about `DataExplorer`, one of my favorite all-time packages for Exploratory Data Analysis.
-[I show off DataExplorer here.](https://www.business-science.io/code-tools/2021/03/02/use-dataexplorer-for-EDA.html)
+[I expose you to DataExplorer here.](https://www.business-science.io/code-tools/2021/03/02/use-dataexplorer-for-EDA.html)

 Full disclosure, I still use DataExplorer in many of my EDA scripts. **The automated data exploration report is just so comprehensive.**

 ![](/assets/data_explorer_gif.gif)

 ## 2. Explore

 But I'm also loving the `explore` package's **interactive approach to bivariate analysis** with a Shiny App.
 This allows me to compare multiple features quickly without spending a lot of time.

 ![](/assets/explore_shiny_app.jpg)

 ## 3. correlationfunnel

-And, I'm now using one other R package for EDA.
-It's my own `correlationfunnel` R package. **The correlationfunnel package tells me which features to look at.** [**I introduce my correlationfunnel here.**](https://www.business-science.io/code-tools/2019/08/07/correlationfunnel.html)
+And, I'm using one other R package for EDA.
+It's my own `correlationfunnel` R package. **The correlationfunnel package tells me which features to look at so I don't waste time on bad comparisons.** [**I introduce my correlationfunnel here.**](https://www.business-science.io/code-tools/2019/08/07/correlationfunnel.html)

 ![](/assets/2019-08-07-correlationfunnel/plot_correlationfunnel.png)

+Now that you have my EDA process, I want to give you...

 # My Cheat Sheet For My Top 100 R Packages

+The next thing you're going to need is to have access to all of the R packages that I use regularly in my data analysis projects.

+Why?

-The next thing you might need is to have access to all of the R packages that I use regularly.
-Even I forget which R packages to use from time to time.
-And this cheat sheet saves me so much time.
+**Even I forget which R packages to use from time to time.** And this cheat sheet saves me so much time.
+Instead of googling to filter through 20,000 R packages to find a needle in a haystack.
+I keep my cheat sheet handy so I know which to use and when to use them.
 Seriously.
 [This cheat sheet is my bible.](https://www.business-science.io/r-cheatsheet.html)

 ![](/assets/free_cheatsheet.jpg)

 Once you download it, head over to page 3 and you'll see several R packages I use frequently just for Exploratory Data Analysis.

 ![](/assets/cheatsheet_exploratory.jpg)